Going South East Asian

 South East Asia comprises of 11 countries — Indonesia, Malaysia, Singapore, Brunei Darussalam, The Philippines, Thailand, Vietnam, Cambodia, Laos, Myanmar, and East Timor.
 These countries have different languages.
-However, Indonesian language spoken in Indonesia and Malay language spoken in Malaysia, Singapore, and Brunei Darussalam are sometimes considered the same language.
+However, Indonesian language is spoken in Indonesia and Malay language spoken in Malaysia, Singapore, and Brunei Darussalam are sometimes considered the same language.
 In fact, both are interchangeable but are also distinguishable.

 You can easily find South East Asian in Taiwan.
 Most of them come from Indonesia, Thailand, The Philippines, and Vietnam.
 In addition, there is also a Burmese area located in the capital city.
-They come to Taiwan for various reasons, such as to pursue a higher education, to engage in Taiwan manufacturing industry, to seek for a better life, or to return for their family and relatives.
+They come to Taiwan for various reasons, such as to pursue higher education, to engage in the Taiwan manufacturing industry, to seek a better life, or to return for their family and relatives.

 Every opportunity countsTo accommodate the communication with plentiful of South East Asian, language courses have been established, taught by South East Asian native speakers for anyone to get insights of the South East Asian language, country, and culture.
-These courses are organized by so-called South East Asian centres, where you can learn everything about South East Asia, from buying/ borrowing South East Asian language books to attending South East Asia-themed workshops.
+These courses are organized by so-called South East Asian centers, where you can learn everything about South East Asia, from buying/ borrowing South East Asian language books to attending South East Asia-themed workshops.

 The chance to take South East Asian language courses is not high because these languages are not as popular as European languages, like Spanish, English, French, and German, or Asian languages, like Japanese and Korean.
 Thus, I don't want to lose the chance!
 I grab as much opportunity as I could to learn these languages.
 As a result, my time is occupied so much with South East Asian language courses.

 Working full-time means that I cannot have as much time for language learning as before, good time management and opportunity capture become essentials.
-Every second counts, every opportunity is precious.
+Every second count, every opportunity is precious.
 Beginning with Thai on Wednesday and Tagalog on Friday, I added Vietnamese on Thursday and Burmese on Sunday.
-I have zero level in these languages, so everything starts with pronunciation and writing characters.
+I have zero levels in these languages, so everything starts with pronunciation and writing characters.
 No exams, no homework, everyone just need to come to the class with enthusiasm.
-So, there is no surprise if following these amount of courses is not daunting at all, instead, it is full of joy for learning and knowing new friends.
+So, there is no surprise if following this amount of courses is not daunting at all, instead, it is full of joy for learning and knowing new friends.